Big gap between England and top teams - Borthwick

 With 13 handling errors and 26 missed tackles, Borthwick has plenty to work on before his side meet title-chasing Ireland next weekend.

-"Certainly you have to give immense credit to France and they are clearly a world-class team," he told ITV Sport.
+"Certainly you have to give immense credit to France and they are clearly a world-class team," he added.

-"We lost collisions across both lines, attack and defence.
+"We lost collisions across both lines - attack and defence.
 We knew they have immense power and unfortunately we didn't deal with it.
 When we attacked, they were able to dominate."

 'One of our worst performances' - Genge

-Forward Ellis Genge was named captain in Farrell's absence and called the miserable display "a bit of a mystery".
+Prop forward Ellis Genge was named captain in Farrell's absence and called the miserable display "a bit of a mystery".

 England actually spent more time than France in the opposition half, but lacked creativity and were exposed time and again by France's kicking game and speed of thought in the 22.